xw-TAN/MPV-PAR-approach/README.md

 ```

 ## How to cite
-If you have employed our datasets or customized in your research, please cite the followings:
+If you have employed our datasets or customized Matlab scripts in your research, please cite the followings:

 (to be updated)